facebook••facebook••youtube••contact••index••home

 Topping E2x2 OTG | Two XLR combo jacks | Image courtesy Topping

-A mysterious third channel labeled OTC is found on the rear panel.
-OTG stands for USB On-The-Go, a technology allowing smartphones and tablets to host USB peripherals without a computer.
-For example, you may connect the E2x2 OTG to an iPhone to live stream audio to YouTube.
-I don't have any use for OTG, but network gamers and podcasters will like it.
-A specical USB OTG cable—not included—is required for this feature to work.
+A mysterious USB-C port labeled OTC is found on the rear panel.
+OTG stands for USB On-The-Go.
+It enables smartphones and tablets to host USB peripherals without a computer.
+For example, one may connect the E2x2 OTG to an iPad to live stream to YouTube.
+I only do audio and video production on Canon mirrorless and Mac computers, so I didn't test OTG.
+However, those who prefer to use smartphones will like this feature.
+A USB OTG cable—not included—is required for this feature to work.

 speaker icon Outputs

-The primary audio outputs are the stereo headphone jack (1/4") and two TRS outputs on the rear.
+The primary audio outputs are the stereo headphone jack (1/4") and two TRS outputs.
 All the outputs you need for monitoring monophonic and stereo recordings.
 I have the 1L and 2R mains connected to KRK Rokit 5 monitors.
 Plenty of signal to drive these monitors at desk-rattling volume.

 If you're a budding movie producer, know that surround sound monitoring is not feasible with only two outputs.
-You need an interface with at least eight outputs for 7.1 surround sound (seven monitors and a sub woofer).
+For 7.1 surround sound, you need an interface with eight outputs, e.g., Tascam Series 208i, to drive seven monitors and a subwoofer.

 Topping E2x2 OTG | Image courtesy Topping